snotskie/ttrpg/site/src/characters.md

 Whenever you would lose a violent Contest as the Defender, protect yourself for $+dc2$.

-### Blessed by Thorns
+### Blessèd Thorns

-When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
+When you lose a violent Contest as the Defender at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
 Then this ability cannot be activated again until you spend ③ to recharge it. *This Ability requires and extends Armored Skin.*

-### Blessed by Sentry
+### Blessèd Sentry

 When another nearby character would be the Defender in a violent Contest, before they roll, you may become the Defender in that Contest instead.
 Then this ability cannot be activated again until you spend ③ to recharge it. *This Ability requires and extends Armored Skin.*